VictoriaSzy/MKS21X-FinalProject/README.md

 01-11-2019:
 Victoria: I created a new branch to test the cursor movement.
 Currently, when the f key is pressed, the flag character only appears in the corner of the board.
 I also added some more comments to Main.java to make our commands/actions clearer.

+01-12-2019

+Jionghao: I worked on the printout of the board and a way to add a number on the tile to show the number of bombs.